 Diabetic nephropathy is the term used to describe kidney damage that occurs in diabetes, usually of longstanding.

-The damage to the kidney in diabetes can result from the high blood sugar itself, which leads to an expansion of certain types of material in the filtering mechanism of the kidney.
+The damage to the kidney in diabetes can result from the high blood sugar levels.

 The blood pressure can rise due to overload of fluid and constriction of small blood vessels.

-The rise in blood pressure further damages the kidney if not treated.
+The rise in blood pressure further damages the kidneys if not treated.

 Eventually, the kidneys can fail and their functions must be replaced by the processes of either hemodialysis (blood filtering and removal of wastes through a machine) or peritoneal dialysis (a simpler process whereby wastes are exchanged into fluids introduced into the abdominal cavity), or a kidney transplant is required.

-Although complete kidney failure is not a common outcome in diabetes in percentage terms, diabetes is the most common cause of kidney failure in adults.
+Although complete kidney failure is not a common outcome in diabetes .
+Diabetes is the most common cause of kidney failure in adults.

 However, it can be delayed or even prevented.